Woodland Walker Crochet Socks – Free Pattern

-If you have never made socks, don’t worry!
+Whether you’re new to sock-making or ready to level up with some fun colorwork, this free pattern is the perfect place to start.
+And if you have never made socks, don’t worry!
 I have two great patterns to get you started if you’ve never made socks.
-The Felici Crochet Socks Free Beginner Pattern gets you started with the basic single crochet stitch.
-And the Simple And Best Crochet Sock – Free Pattern is a knit look simple sock without colorwork.
+The Felici Crochet Socks Free Beginner Pattern gets you started with the basic single crochet stitch, and the Simple And Best Crochet Sock – Free Pattern is a knit-look, simple sock without colorwork.
 This is also a great one to experiment with the size and length of a crochet sock.
+If you are digging the colorwork of the Woodland Walker Socks, check out the Vine Colorwork Crochet Sock – Free Pattern for a different crochet colorwork pattern.

 Woodland Walker Crochet Socks Video Tutorial: